bkieft-usa/jgi_integration/readthedocs/datasets_parameters_explained.md

 **Final Output:**

 After all normalization steps, the dataset contains 7 features and all 10 samples, with all values log2-transformed and modified z-score standardized.
 This dataset now has a quality-controlled and standardized quantitative distribution and can be integrated with other datasets that have undergone the same treatment.
+Any changes made to the example config above will generate a new set of results that are saved in a new output folder.